Zvolen: Football

 The football club MFK Zvolen is a Slovak football team, based in the town of Zvolen.
 The club was established in 1902.
 The club plays home matches at MFK Zvolen Stadium in Zvolen, which has a capacity of 1,870 spectators.
 As of the 2022/2023 season, it competes in the Slovak Third League (West), the third-tier of Slovak football.

-Schools
+Education

 Technická univerzita vo Zvolene

 The higher degree college was founded in 1952 and initially named the College of Forestry and Wood Technology.
 In 1991, it attained university status and underwent a name change to become the Technical University in Zvolen.

 It is a member of the European Forest Institute.

 In the field of education, it fulfills its mission in study programs such as forestry, wood processing, ecology, and environmental studies, production engineering, as well as in related artistic, economic, natural science, and technical fields, with an emphasis on the representation of second and third-degree study programs, accreditation, and the implementation of programs in foreign languages.

 The university has the following faculties: